FlawlessNa/Legends/README.md

 ## Performance Branch
 - [ ] Complete implementation of discord parser + unit tests
+- [ ] DecisionMaker:
-- [ ] DecisionMaker create unique identifiers of callback functions to be called by the engine when it receives the identifier from the pipe.
+- Solution 1: create unique identifiers of callback functions to be called by the engine when it receives the identifier from the pipe.
+Asyncio primitives can be used for the waiting.
+- Solution 2: use multiprocessing primitives such that the callbacks can be directly in main process.
+Use asyncio.to_thread to wait on those primitives within DecisionMakers without block event loop.
+- Could use profilers to compare both options?
 - [ ] Implement unit tests - use mocking such that test can run without the game environment
 - [ ] Cache a CustomAFinder.find_path instead of get_to_target (or both).
 Will help with indirect paths caching as well
 - [ ] Finetune pathfinding weights/costs by looking at computed paths between source-target and adjust until it is optimal in most cases